 Kauai is the least affected by the Volcano of all the Islands.
 It’s the furthest distance and as such completely unaffected.
 As far as the volcano goes get on the plane.

 However, Completely unrelated Kauai has suffered some severe flooding as of April.
 Again looking at the Map above the affected area is very small.
 It is also not in a tourist area and should have almost NO impact on your trip.
-Unless of course, you are planning in staying or visiting an effected area.
+Unless of course, you are planning in staying or visiting an affected area.
 Mainly around Hanalei.

 If you are staying in this area of Kauai we would definitely recommend contacting your property and asking about their situation.
-The 560 is also closed beyond Hanalei meaning everything beyond there is off limits.
+The 560 is also closed beyond Hanalei meaning everything beyond there is off-limits.
 If at all possible avoid the area.
 There is nothing good to be seen at the minute.